n0-computer/iroh/CONTRIBUTING.md

 ## Issues

-If you found an unexpected behavior using Iroh, please browse our existing [issues][issues].
-If none fits your case, [create a new one][newissue].
+If you found unexpected behavior while using Iroh, please browse our existing [issues][issues].
+If no issues fit your case, [create a new one][newissue].

-If you would like to have a new feature in Iroh, [create a new issue][newissue].
-This helps have meaningful conversations about design, feasibility and general expectations of how a feature would work.
-If you plan to work on this yourself, we ask you to state this as well, so that you receive the guidance you need ahead.
+If you would like to suggest a new feature in Iroh, [create a new issue][newissue].
+This helps have meaningful conversations about design, feasibility, and general expectations of how a feature would work.
+If you plan to work on this yourself, we ask you to state this as well, so that you receive the guidance you need.

 ## Pull requests